edithram23/genai/Streamlit-app/Readme.md

 ## Overview

 This project utilizes the LangChain framework along with OpenAI's language models to process and analyze earnings call transcripts.
-The primary objectives are to extract structured information, identify key topics, summarize speaker statements, and classify the dialogue into questions and answers.
+The primary objectives are to extract structured information, identify key topics, summarize speaker statements, classify the dialogue into questions & answers and a RAG chatbot is employed to provide interactive and contextually accurate responses to user queries.

 ## Technologies Used